openintents/openintents/ShoppingList/readme.txt

 - new sort order "unchecked first, tags alphabetical"
 - support for barcode scanner: if scanned item is already in list then its status is toggled.
+- include quantity, price, and tags when sending a list.

 ---------------------------------------------------------
 release: 1.2.3